GEANT/nomad_cni/README.md

 ### VXLAN traffic

-If your firewall is set to drop connections that are not specifically declared and open, you can set `manage_firewall_vxlan` to `true`, to open UDP port 4789 among the Nomad Agents.
+If your firewall is set to drop connections that are not specifically declared, you can set `manage_firewall_vxlan` to `true`, to open UDP port 4789 among the Nomad Agents.

 ### CNIs segregation

-By default all CNIs can connect to each other.
+By default all CNIs are interconneccted.
 CNIs segregation is achieved by setting `cni_cut_off` to `true`:

 ```puppet
 class { 'nomad_cni':